 Looking for the best things to do in Pittsburgh, Pennsylvania?
 Look no further!
 We wrap up the top attractions and fun activities into a perfect 3-Day Pittsburgh Itinerary.

 Designed in an easy-to-follow, day-by-day guide, our Pittsburgh 3-Day Itinerary is ideal for a Pittsburgh weekend trip.
-It features city highlights that showcase the best of Pittsburgh.
-Sights are listed in an order that naturally flows, so there is seldom any need to double back or retrace your steps.
+It features all the highlights that showcase the best of Pittsburgh.

 While we have outlined a plan for three days in Pittsburgh, our itinerary can be used as a base for longer and shorter trips, too.
 Sightseeing is arranged by district so that visitors with alternate timeframes and interests can easily adjust our suggested Pittsburgh itinerary to jive with their trip.

-With our Pittsburgh, PA Itinerary, a good pair of travel shoes and bit of curiosity, visitors can quickly get acquainted with the city.
+With our Pittsburgh, PA Itinerary, a good pair of travel shoes and bit of curiosity, visitors can quickly get acquainted with Steel City!

 Things To Do in Pittsburgh FAQs

 Before we jump into all of the fun activities in Pittsburgh, let’s cover a few of the Frequently Asked Questions so that when you arrive you will be ready to hit the ground running!

 Pittsburgh, PA is located in southwestern Pennsylvania about 30 miles from the Ohio state line.
 Situated at the meeting point of three rivers – the Ohio, Monongahela and Allegheny – Pittsburgh is well-connected by road and air.